May 26, 2022

 - You don’t want to get tied up in a long term lease or financing agreement.

-Buying a used car is a process.
-There are certain steps you need to take to make a good purchase decision.
-Here are important tips to follow when buying a used car :
+Buying a used car is a process, but you can feel good about your decision by taking certain steps.
+Here are essential tips to follow when buying a used car in the province :

-- Close the deal and transfer ownership of the vehicle.
+- Close the deal and transfer the vehicle ownership

 - Kilometers : The average vehicle accumulates about 15,000 to 20,000 kilometres per year.
 Look for vehicles with average to low mileage.

 - Reputation : Is the make and model you are considering known for reliability?
-Do used model have a long lifespan?
+Do they have a long lifespan?
 When do issues with these vehicles typically arise?

 - Age and condition : How old is the vehicle?
 Is it in good condition?
 Does it need any work?
 What repairs/updates have been completed?